Below you can see the circuit we’re currently talking about.

 The left side of the inverter takes some more concentration.

 Current always flows from a higher to a lower voltage – if there is a path for the current to take.

 When you flip the switch from 0 to 1, the left side of the switch is connected to plus.
 The capacitor is currently discharged, so it has 0 volts across it.
 This means there is a path from plus through the resistor and capacitor, down to minus – therefore current will flow.

 When the capacitor is fully charged, it doesn’t allow any more current to flow through it.
 So the current flow stops.

 “Fully charged” means the voltage across it has reached the voltage it is being charged with.

 When you flip the switch back again from 1 to 0, do you see where the current flows?

-Yes – it looks like it’s flowing backwards..!
+So it looks like the current is flowing backwards..!

 But, as you now realize, current simply flows from higher voltage to lower voltage.
 If voltages change – and they often do – the current redirects from the new ‘high’ to the new ‘low’.

 So you now have a positive voltage on the capacitor.
 The switch is connected to 0 volts.
 And there is a path from the capacitor, through the resistor and down to minus through the switch.
 So current will flow here.